tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/DELETE Bucket policy_intl.md

 ## Description
 This API (DELETE Bucket policy) is used to delete the permission policy of a Bucket.

->!Only the Bucket owner is allowed to initiate this request.
+>Only the Bucket owner is allowed to initiate this request.
 You will receive "204 No Content" if the permission policy does not exist.

 ## Request